 - hair follicle destruction

-Most of these complications can be avoided by taking measures to prevent ingrown hairs and treating any infections promptly.
+Taking measures to prevent ingrown hairs and treating any infections promptly can help prevent these.

 - Wash the skin first to help prevent bacteria from entering the skin.